jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 `targets` is an array of targets to be compiled when invoked with `$ node-gyp build`.
 The `target_name` is the name of the file that is outputted and the `sources` array is a list of source files that are to be compiled in the order they are provided.

-After invoking `$ node-gyp build` a `build/` directory is created in the root of the project with a child direct `Release/` where the target was compiled to.
-In the case of the example above the compiled node module would exist at `build/Release/my_module.node` and can be required as `require('./build/Release/my_module')` in JavaScript.
+After invoking `$ node-gyp build` a `build/` directory is created in the root of the project with a child directory `Release/` where the target was compiled to.
+In the case of the example above the compiled node module would exist at `build/Release/my_module.node` and can be required as `require('./build/Release/my_module')` in your JavaScript code.

 ## 4.x Boilerplate

-The basic needs of a native Node.js module are a header file, an initialization function, and a call to `NODE_MODULE` to register the module with Node.js.
+The basic needs of a native Node.js module are a header file, an initialization function and a call to `NODE_MODULE` to register the module with Node.js.

 ***Figure 4.x - Boilerplate code for native Node.js module in C++***